grayfold3d/POSH-Triage/README.md

 * Provide ability to combine exported files into timeline
 * Automatic parsing of additional artifacts using additional tools

+# Known Issues
+* SBECmd fails to process NTUSER.DAT files when hive is dirty and disk is mounted using FTK Imager.
+This occurs due to a capitalization difference between hive and transaction log names.
+* $MFT is file is not accessible and able to be parsed when image is mounted using Arsenal Image Mounter.

 # Version History
+* 0.3 - Fixed AmcacheParser failure when hive was dirty and disk was mounted using FTK Imager
 * 0.2 - Added function to parse MFT using MTECmd.exe.
 Corrected issue with AMCacheParser.
 Refactored commands to support toolPath containing spaces
 * 0.1 - Initial release